ArvinZJC/PaimonTray/README.md

 - **Why does the provided `.msixbundle` file a little large?**

-  The framework-dependent deployment has already reduced the file size significantly.
+  Framework-dependent deployment has already reduced the file size significantly.
 The file bundles the multiple architecture versions of the installer into one entity.

 </details>